 Tiger Denny McLain (24-9, 2.80) and Oriole Mike Cuellar (23-11, 2.38) each receive ten votes from the BBWAA for being the best pitcher in the American League.
-It is the first time the results for the Cy Young Award have ended in a tie.
+The result marks the first time the Cy Young Award balloting has ended in a tie.

-Mike Marshall becomes the first relief pitcher to win the Cy Young Award.
-The 'Iron Man' set major league records for relievers with innings pitched (206), game appearances (106), consecutive games (14), and games finished (83).
+After being the runner-up last season with the Expos, 31-year-old right-hander Mike Marshall becomes the first relief pitcher to win the Cy Young Award.
+The Dodgers' 'Iron Man' set major league records for relievers with innings pitched (206), game appearances (106), consecutive games (14), and games finished (83).

-Willie Hernandez joins Rollie Fingers as the only other reliever to win the MVP award and the Cy Young Award in the same season.
+Willie Hernandez joins Rollie Fingers as the only reliever to win the MVP and Cy Young awards in the same season.
 The Tiger closer had edged out fellow relief pitcher Dan Quisenberry for the top pitching prize a week ago.

 For a second time, the Baseball Writers' Association of America names Dusty Baker as the National League's Manager of the Year.
-The Giants skipper, who led his team to a surprising 90-72 record, first honored in 1993, and will win the honor again in 2002.
+The Giants skipper, who led his team to a surprising 90-72 record, was first honored in 1993 and will win the honor again in 2000.

 Denying it's a negotiating ploy, major league owners give commissioner Bud Selig the authority to "begin the process" of eliminating two 'to be announced' teams by a 28-2 vote.
-Donald Fehr, the Players Association executive director, calls the action of possibly eliminating the Expos, Twins or Marlins most imprudent and unfortunate, and the worst manner in which to begin the process of negotiating a new collective bargaining agreement.
+Donald Fehr, the Players Association executive director, calls the action of possibly removing the Expos, Twins, or Marlins most imprudent and unfortunate and the worst manner to begin negotiating a new collective bargaining agreement.

-Citing Dusty Baker's reluctance to stay with the organization, an unhappy general manager Brian Sabean announces the Giant skipper of the last ten years will not be back to manage in San Francisco next season.
+Citing Dusty Baker's reluctance to stay with the organization, an unhappy general manager, Brian Sabean, announces the Giant skipper of the last ten years will not be back to manage San Francisco next season.
 The National League pennant-winning skipper has supposedly expressed an interest in the Cubs and Mariners.

-After refusing to remove his Dodgers hat at a City Council meeting, Charles Littleton is TASERed with 50,000 volts by Saginaw (MI) police.
-The 22 year-old Saginaw Valley State University student, attending the meeting to gain extra credit for a sociology class, became unruly, according to police, upon being asked to take off his baseball cap.
+After Charles Littleton refused to remove his Dodgers hat at a City Council meeting, the Saginaw (MI) police TASER him with 50,000 volts.
+The 22-year-old Saginaw Valley State University student, attending the city hall gathering meeting to gain extra credit for a sociology class, became unruly, according to police, when asked to take off his baseball cap.

 At their annual meeting, baseball's general managers vote 25-5 in favor of using instant replays on a limited basis.
-The proposal, which owners, players and umpires will need to approve to make the use of video a reality, would be utilized only in determining home run calls in doubt due to possible fan interference, balls clearing the fence, and balls near or over the foul pole.
+The proposal, which owners, players, and umpires will need to approve using video a reality, would be utilized only in determining home run calls in doubt due to possible fan interference, balls clearing the fence, and balls near or over the foul pole.

-Breaking a tie with former Orioles third baseman Brooks Robinson and veteran hurler Jim Kaat for the most in a career, Greg Maddux wins his 17th Gold Glove, an award given for fielding excellence chosen by the managers and coaches in each league.
-The 41-year-old future Hall of Famer, now with the Padres, has been selected every year as the top fielding pitcher in the National League since 1990 with the exception of 2003 when Mike Hampton of the Braves won the honor.
+Padres right-hander Greg Maddux, breaking a tie with former Orioles third baseman Brooks Robinson and veteran hurler Jim Kaat for the most Gold Gloves in a career, wins his 17th, an honor bestowed by managers and coaches for fielding excellence.
+The 41-year-old future Hall of Famer has been selected yearly as the top fielding pitcher in the National League since 1990, except when Mike Hampton of the Braves won the 2003 honor.

 The Diamondbacks exercise their $8.5 million option on the 2006 Cy Young Award winner, Brandon Webb.
-The 30-year-old right-handed starter, who underwent shoulder surgery in August, was shut down after pitching just four innings on Opening Day and did not take the mound again for the duration of the season.
+The 30-year-old right-handed starter, who underwent shoulder surgery in August, was shut down after pitching just four innings on Opening Day and did not return to the mound again during the season.